MicrosoftDocs/azure-docs/articles/cognitive-services/LUIS/luis-concept-entity-types.md

 `Book a flight from Seattle to Cairo`

-The two location need to be extracted in a way that the client-application knows the type of each location in order to complete the ticket purchase.
+The two locations need to be extracted in a way that the client-application knows the type of each location in order to complete the ticket purchase.

 To extract the origin and destination, create two subentities as part of the ticket order machine-learned entity.
 For each of the subentities, create a required feature that uses geographyV2.